JonPSmith/AspNetReactSamples/README.md

-*NOTE: Due to existing links I am leaving the [ReactWebPack.CoreRC2](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactWebPack.CoreRC2) project at ASP.NET core, version RC2.
-However I have built a similar React.js application using the existing setup, i.e. `package.json` and `webpack.config.js` and, as I suspected, it works just the same.*
+*NOTE: Due to existing links I am leaving the [ReactWebPack.CoreRC2](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactWebPack.CoreRC2) project at ASP.NET core 1.0.0-rc2-final.
+However I have built a similar React.js application using the existing setup, i.e. `package.json` and `webpack.config.js` and, rest assured, it works just the same.*

 ## How to try the examples